enclavewow/enclavewow.github.io/_posts/2024-01-10-epgp-wrath.md

 mermaid: true
 ---

-> This post applies to the loot system used by the [Ready Set Minions raid team](https://enclavewow.github.io/posts/raiding-with-enclave/#ready-set-minions-rsm).
+> This post applies to the loot system used by the [Ready Set Minions raid team](https://enclavewow.github.io/posts/raiding-with-enclave/#ready-set-minions-rsm) in **Wrath**.
 {: .prompt-info }

 ### What is it?